 As required by section 24(5) of the Community Planning Act, Council establishes a five-year capital budget.
-This budget will be revised on an annual basis.
+This budget will be revised on an annual basis in conjunction with the Town's yearly budgetary process.

-Five Year Capital Budget (example) - Town of Woodstock
+Five Year Capital Budget (example template) - Town of Woodstock